Key Quote

 Technique 2 — PATHOS & TRAGIC REGISTER

-Shakespeare shifts Leonato into a tragic register — his language becomes more characteristic of a Shakespearean tragedy (King Lear, Othello) than a comedy.
-This generic disruption (breaking the expectations of genre) forces the audience to confront the real suffering embedded within the comic plot.
+Shakespeare shifts Leonato into a tragic registertragic register — Language and tone associated with tragic drama — his language becomes more characteristic of a Shakespearean tragedy (King Lear, Othello) than a comedy.
+This generic disruptiongeneric disruption — Breaking the conventions or expectations of a literary genre forces the audience to confront the real suffering embedded within the comic plot.
 The wedding scene is effectively a tragedy inserted into a comedy.

-Leonato's grief mirrors and amplifies Claudio's cruelty: the young man's rejection has created a chain reaction of suffering in which the innocent (Hero) are destroyed and the bystanders (Leonato) are consumed.
-Shakespeare demonstrates how patriarchal violence radiates (spreads outward) beyond its immediate target.
+Leonato's grief mirrors and amplifies Claudio's cruelty: the young man's rejection has created a chain reactionchain reaction — A sequence of events where each causes the next of suffering in which the innocent (Hero) are destroyed and the bystanders (Leonato) are consumed.
+Shakespeare demonstrates how patriarchal violence radiatesradiates — spreads outward beyond its immediate target.

 Key Words